AKarbas/akarbas.github.io/content/home/experience.md

     date_start: '2018-07-19'
     date_end: '2021-05-29'
     description: |2-
-      - Provided the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web
+      - Built a platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web
-      - Set up and/or maintained Apache {Druid, Kafka, Hadoop, Spark, Zeppelin, ZooKeeper} and M3DB clusters and services
+      - Launched and maintained Apache {Druid, Kafka, Hadoop, Spark, Zeppelin, ZooKeeper} and M3DB clusters and services
       - Developed Kubernetes operators to manage Apache {Kafka, Hadoop, ZooKeeper} clusters in a Platform as a Service environment
       - Scaled the storage cluster from 10s of terabytes to petabytes (100x)

-#  - title: 'Machine Learning Engineer'
-#    company: 'GojeSabz Big Data'
-#    location: 'Tehran, Iran'
-#    date_start: '2018-02-01'
-#    date_end: '2019-09-15'
-#    description: |2-
-#      - Built a deep learning-based Farsi text Object Character Recognition
-#        (OCR) pipeline

 design:
   columns: '2'